Joseph Medill Patterson: Career

 During the 1930s, the Daily News under Patterson's leadership strongly supported Franklin D. Roosevelt and his New Deal.
-Both men counted each other as not only political allies but good friends.
+Both men counted each other as not only political allies but good friends, having met as classmates at the Groton School.
 In May 1940, Roosevelt even asked Patterson to be his Secretary of the Navy but was turned down.
 Although Patterson, along with his sister Cissy Patterson, supported the president's reelection in 1940, Joe and Cissy had a falling out with Roosevelt because of their opposition to Lend-Lease and other aspects of the administration's foreign policy.
 After Japan's attack on Pearl Harbor, Patterson immediately came to the oval office and offered his full support to the war effort but Roosevelt rebuffed him.
 "Roosevelt could easily have converted both Pattersons to his cause," writes Cissy's biographer, Ralph G. Martin.
 "Instead, he created two bitter and powerful enemies."
 In addition, as he had since early in 1941, Roosevelt repeatedly pressured Attorney General Francis Biddle and other officials to investigate and prosecute both of the Pattersons along with their cousin Robert R. McCormick of the Chicago Daily Tribune.
+At the time of his death, Patterson was president of the News Syndicate, Co, Inc., a subsidiary corporation of the Tribune that published the Daily News and was involved in building, shipping, paper, and radio.